cd ../blog

 Connector Data Sensitivity Risk Level Notes

-Atlassian (Jira / Confluence) Low-Medium Medium Risk profile: ticket and documentation leakage can expose architecture details, vulnerabilities, and incident context.
+Atlassian (Jira / Confluence) Low-Medium Medium Tickets and documentation can expose architecture details, vulnerabilities, and incident context.

-GitHub Medium-High High Risk profile: source code and security configs can expose secrets, auth logic, and exploitable implementation details.
+GitHub High High Source code and security configs can expose secrets, auth logic, and exploitable implementation details.

-Gmail High High Risk profile: inbox access can expose legal, financial, HR, and customer communications with broad confidentiality impact.
+Gmail High High Inbox access can expose legal, financial, HR, and customer communications with broad confidentiality impact.

-Google Drive High High Risk profile: unstructured files often contain PII, strategy docs, contracts, and spreadsheets with sensitive business data.
+Google Drive High High Unstructured files often contain PII, strategy docs, contracts, and spreadsheets with sensitive business data.

-Microsoft 365 (Outlook / OneDrive / SharePoint) High High Risk profile: email and document aggregation creates large-scale exposure across finance, legal, HR, and operations.
+Microsoft 365 (Outlook / OneDrive / SharePoint) High High Email and document aggregation creates large-scale exposure across finance, legal, HR, and operations.

-Slack Medium Medium Risk profile: channels and DMs can leak incident chatter, credentials pasted in error, and internal decision-making context.
+Slack High High Private channels and DMs can expose incident chatter, credentials pasted in error, and sensitive internal decision-making context.

-Notion Medium Medium Risk profile: internal wikis and SOPs can reveal system design, security processes, and sensitive project planning.
+Notion Medium Medium Internal wikis and SOPs can reveal system design, security processes, and sensitive project planning.

-Salesforce High High Risk profile: CRM records can expose customer PII, deal terms, support notes, and regulated data fields.
+Salesforce High High CRM records can expose customer PII, deal terms, support notes, and regulated data fields.

-Zendesk Medium-High High Risk profile: support tickets can include customer identifiers, logs, screenshots, and incident details.
+Zendesk Medium-High High Support tickets can include customer identifiers, logs, screenshots, and incident details.

-Linear / Asana (project management) Low-Medium Medium Risk profile: roadmap, backlog, and issue data can reveal unreleased features, vulnerabilities, and operational priorities.
+Linear / Asana (project management) Low-Medium Medium Roadmap, backlog, and issue data can reveal unreleased features, vulnerabilities, and operational priorities.

 RBAC Design RuleScope RBAC based on globally enabled connector lookup access

-When designing RBAC groups, take into consideration which connectors are globally available for Claude lookups and adjust group access accordingly.
+Start with which connectors are globally available for Claude lookups.
 If a connector is globally enabled, assume any user population with access can retrieve and summarize data from that source.
-Build restricted groups before enabling high-sensitivity connectors, and document the business justification for each group-to-connector mapping.
+Build restricted groups before enabling high-sensitivity connectors, document the business justification for each group-to-connector mapping, and apply least-privilege defaults for contractors and restricted roles.

 Understand This FirstIndividual OAuth scopes blast radius to the user, but risk remains significant

 Connectors authenticate via individual user OAuth.
 Claude accesses data using the permissions of the authenticated user, not a shared service account.
 The blast radius for any single session is bounded by what that user can already access.
-However, this does not mean connectors are low risk.
-Claude may surface, summarize, or combine data from connector sources in ways the user did not intend, particularly when the "share chats using connectors" setting is enabled.
-That setting should already be disabled per Section 2.
+However, Claude may surface, summarize, or combine connector data in ways the user did not intend, especially if share chats using connectors is still enabled (disable per Section 2).

 Evaluate FirstHigh-sensitivity connectors need explicit approval and use case documentation

 Gmail, Google Drive, and Microsoft 365 give Claude access to PII, financial data, and sensitive internal communications.
-Do not enable these at the org level without a documented use case, a review of what data users can access through them, and an RBAC mapping that limits access to approved groups.
-If your user population includes contractors or restricted roles, verify that connector availability and RBAC policy align before rollout.
+Do not enable these at the org level without a documented use case, a review of accessible data, and RBAC that limits access to approved groups, including contractors and restricted roles.

 Build This ProcessEstablish a connector approval framework before users start requesting new connectors